-And not to evoke distrust in your partner, but it’s important to remember that there are plenty of horror stories about people never speaking about money with their spouse only to find out years later that they are massively in debt or have no savings to show for.
+And not to evoke distrust in your partner, but remember there are plenty of horror stories about people never speaking about money with their spouse - only to find out years later that they were massively in debt or had no savings to show for.
 I'm only saying, be present with your money.

 My wife and I touch base once a month about our finances.
 At this time, I update her on our financial picture by going quickly over our Excel file.
-That way she can ask questions about how our net worth is progressing, how we are working on paying off our mortgage, and in general feel secure about how our financial goals are developing.
+That way, she can ask questions about how our net worth is progressing and how we're working on paying off our mortgage.
+And in general, she can feel secure about how our financial goals are developing.

 The reality is that money doesn't have to be a hindrance.
-When managed properly, it is a means to just about every one of our life goals.
-Remember, talking about money shouldn't be scary.
-It's something that affects every single person in the world, and when we talk with people we love about it, we can reach our goals sooner.
+Remember, managing money with your partner is a means to just about every one of your life goals.
+So, talking about money shouldn't be scary.
+It's something that affects every single person in the world.
+And, when we talk about money with those we love, we can reach our goals sooner